kiart-tantasi/kafka-playground-go/README.md

 What happens if consumer continuously reads message from topic(s) and there is another goroutine to make that consumer subscribe different topic(s)

-Result: After resubscribng to new topic(s), consumer finishes the current message of the first topic(s) (if have one) and change to read message from the new topic(s)
+Result: After resubscribing to new topic(s), consumer finishes the current message of the first topic(s) (if have one) and change to read message from the new topic(s)

 ## Experiment 2